gman999/doc/general/network-host-discovery.md

 With every nmap command, adding "-v" will increase verbosity, which means additional details that may or may not be useful.
 If a particular command doesn't provide enough information, it may be worth running again with "-v".

 To output the results to a text file, add "-oN output.txt" to the options.
-For those looking to diminish their vision, "-oX output.xml" will output to the XML format.
+For those looking to diminish their vision or are using the _ndiff_ tool, "-oX output.xml" will output to the XML format.

 __Automating Daily nmap Scans and the ndiff Command__